murzinov01/JavaTasks/TaskWithFiles/README.md

-## You need also download gson-2.8.6.jar and implement it.
+## You also need to download gson-2.8.6.jar and implement it.